3 Reasons You’re Not Building Compatible Tech Teams

 Ultimately, this challenge boils down to misalignment between hiring managers and recruiters.
 Historically, research has shown that aligning on expectations is hiring managers’ biggest hurdle.

-Even if you’re recruiting for a role that you’ve seen a dozen times before, don’t assume that the ask is the same.
-Take the time to deep dive on each individual role, and understand the finer points they need in order to be successful long-term.
+Even if you’re recruiting for a role you’ve seen a dozen times before, don’t assume the ask is the same.
+Take the time to deep dive into each individual role, and understand the finer points they need in order to be a successful team member.

-Emotional intelligence (or, EQ) is a way to describe the ability to identify and manage your emotions, plus the emotions of others.
-It’s an important indicator of how candidates will conduct themselves on the job: it’s shown strong correlation with job performance, and leadership capabilities—and much more.
+Emotional intelligence (EQ) describes the ability to identify and manage your emotions, plus the emotions of others.
+It’s an important indicator of how candidates will conduct themselves on the job.
+It’s shown a strong correlation with job performance, leadership capabilities, and much more.

 Let’s say you’re hiring a senior back-end developer.
-You’re looking for:
+Some qualities you might be looking for include:

-On paper, this candidate might look great: after all, they have the skill set that you’re looking for, and they’re seasoned enough to be independent.
+On paper, this candidate might look great.
+They have the skillset you’re looking for, and they’re seasoned enough to be independent.
 But we can catch a few red flags:

 Have they ever worked with a front-end developer, or are they used to doing the work themselves?
 Do they know how to communicate with them in a meaningful way to get things done?
 How much ownership do they expect to have over the process?

-Finding developers with the right mix of technical skills, soft skills, and team compatibility can be a challenge, at best.
-This is just the abridged version.
-Want to dig deeper?
+Finding developers with the right mix of technical skills, soft skills, and team compatibility can be a challenge.
+This blog post is just the abridged version.

-Learn more about how to build rock solid teams with recruiter cheat sheet.
-We explore what to expect from key technical roles, how to build compatible teams, plus data on what languages and frameworks developers know best:
+If you want to dig deeper into building a winning team, bookmark this Recruiter Cheat Sheet.
+We explore what to expect from key technical roles, how to build effective teams, plus data on what languages and frameworks developers know best.